What if you had a financial tool that helped cover your daily business expenses and stay on budget?

 If you’re having trouble choosing between charge cards and credit cards for your business, we’ll break down the key differences and similarities between these types of cards below.

-Your payment history makes up 35% of your credit score, and even one missed payment on a charge card or credit card can negatively affect your credit report.
+Your payment history makes up 35% of your credit score.
+And even one missed payment on a charge card or credit card can negatively affect your credit report.
 But by staying in good standing with your provider and making regular payments on your card, you can easily improve your credit score over time.

-Perks and discounts
+Offers perks and discounts

 Credit cards and charge cards come with similar benefits, such as: